NeilStrickland/genus2/README.md

 # genus2
-Repository for the project "An example in the geometry of surfaces"
+Repository for the project "Uniformization of embedded surfaces"